MA in Indigenous Studies

 In the application, applicants should identify 3 potential supervisors to work with and state why they would like to work with them.

-The department will assign a supervisor who is deemed to fit best with the student’s research interest, which may or may not be who the student identified.
+Applicants are asked to identify three potential supervisors.
+The Graduate Committee will assign a supervisor who is deemed to fit best with the student’s research interest, which may or may not be who the student identified.
 Please review the list of Graduate Supervisors for Indigenous Studies.

 Curriculum Vitae/Personal Resume